MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 ## Understand eviction

- An eviction is when a spot VM loses access to its current underlying compute capacity.
-There are two important factors in eviction.
-The *eviction type* and the *eviction policy*. *Eviction type* determines when eviction occurs. *Eviction policy* determines what eviction does.
-Let's address each in more detail
+ An eviction is when access to compute resources is revoked.
+Spot VMs have two configuration options that affect eviction.
+You set the *eviction type* and *eviction policy* when you create Spot VMs. *Eviction type* determines when eviction occurs. *Eviction policy* determines what eviction does.

+Let's address each in more detail.

 **(1) Eviction type** - There are two causes of eviction: capacity changes and price change.
 The way these affect spot VMs depends on the eviction type chosen when you create the spot VM.
 Eviction type defines the general conditions of eviction.
 There are two eviction types: *capacity only* and *price or capacity*.